SlicerMorph/W_2020/Lab01_Slicer_1_Intro/README.md

 <img src="images/gpu.rendering.png" width="650">

 :pencil2: Make all of the above changes in settings menu.
 Restart Slicer.
-Find "Sample Data" module, download "MRHead" dataset.
+Find ``Sample Data`` module, download "MRHead" dataset.
 Go check the Temp and Temp/RemoteIO folder you created on Desktop.
 What's in there?

 ## Extensions and Extension mechanism

 3D Slicer contains an extension mechanism to download new extensions that adds to the core functionality of Slicer.
 We have bundled with SlicerMorph with some of the extensions that we find most useful (i.e., RawImageGuess, Lights, Fiducial Registration, SegmentEditorExtraEffects etc), as well as our own extension and morphometric tools.
 As such, the extension manager is disabled in SlicerMorph by default.
 You can enable it from the Preferences menu, however you should be aware  that enabling it may create a conflict with the existing pre-installed modules, and we discourage you doing it.
 If you do want to try a new extension that is not pre-bundled with SlicerMorph, download and install a new preview version of 3D Slicer and install that extension within that version.

 ## Log File and Reporting a Bug

 Related [wiki](https://www.slicer.org/wiki/Documentation/Nightly/Report_a_problem)

 * Slicer logs certain events, warnings and errors while you are working on your job.
 The little red sign on the bottom-right corner with an X in the middle opens the log.
 Each log entry has a date-and-time stamp; a label of Error, Warning or Info; and a label for the source of the log message (VTK, Pyton etc. are different libraries and bindings Slicer uses).
 Clicking on a log entry shows a description below.
 You can also filter the messages by type using the buttons on the top.